Infinitode/Hued/readme.md

 - Python 3.10
 - Python 3.11 or later

-Please ensure that you have one of these Python versions installed before using Hued.
+Please ensure that one of these Python versions is installed before using Hued.
 Hued may not work as expected on lower versions of Python than the supported.

 ## Features

 - Color Generation: Generate random colors and palettes.
 - Color Conversion: Convert between different color formats (RGB, HEX, HSL, etc.).
-- Color Properties: Retrieve properties like brightness, temperature, and whether a color is muted or vibrant.
+- Color Properties: Retrieve properties like brightness, temperature, and whether a color is muted, pastel, or vibrant.
+- Color Names: Get relevant color names, based on HEX values, and convert between color names and HEX values.

 ## Usage